mines-csci400/f22-syllabus/README.md

 ## Online Community and Communication

-We use [TBD](https:///) in the class for student questions and class communications.
+We use [TBD](https:///) as the class online discussion forum for student questions and class communications.
 This is a great way to ask questions and communicate with the instructors, teaching assistants, and your classmates.
-Participation on Piazza will factor into the Participation component of your grade.
+Participation in online discussions will factor into the Participation component of your grade.
 Dive in and answer a peer's questions - explaining to others is a great way to deepen your own understanding!

 The class TBD link is:
 [https://eddiscussion/class/TBD](https:///TBD)

 The instructors will use TBD to communicate with the class.
-If you have questions about the course, you should first do a quick search of this syllabus and the Piazza page, to make sure your question has not already been answered.
-If not, please go ahead and post your question on Piazza so that the instructors, the TAs, or another student can answer it publicly.
+If you have questions about the course, you should first do a quick search of this syllabus and the class online discussion forum, to make sure your question has not already been answered.
+If not, please go ahead and post your question on the class online discussion forum so that the instructors, the TAs, or another student can answer it publicly.
 This will help to streamline communication.

 NOTE #1: **neither the instructors nor the TAs will debug your code for you!** If you are